 First I picked out a heavy cotton material - I'm not sure what it was (edit- helpful commenters told me it is called duck / duck cotton / duck canvas), but it was almost like a thin canvas.
 A yard and a half was more than enough for my car.

-my lack of skills & the blurry thumb in the corner.
+This was the first photo of the day, so excuse my lack of skills & the blurry thumb in the corner. |

 The other super important supply was this adhesive (3M Headliner & Fabric Adhesive) - I bought mine at Hancock Fabrics for $14.
 An auto parts store might carry it as well.
 It sprays on, and it stays tacky for up to 15 minutes, which is good because you can reposition everything and work with it for a bit before it dries.